huanzhang12/passcode-fix/README.md

 ```
 ./convert2binary training_set_file [training_binary]
 ```

+You can also use LIBSVM format directly by adding the argument "-b 0".
+However data loading will be slower.

 We have prepared binary files used in the experiments of our paper.
 You can download these datasets here: